pawsong/hairdresser/README.md

 The other one is using event listeners.
 A listener can be added to `override` and each element.

+Many event emitter's listener adding functions return listener removing function.
+For those cases, to manage the removing function in a simple way, the return value of addListener is passed to removeListener as the second parameter.

 ```javascript
 // Use fbemitter (https://github.com/facebook/emitter)
 var emitter = new EventEmitter();